What Are Zillow Pre-Market Listings or Zillow Pre-forclosures?

 Low Inventory Leading to Pre-Foreclosure Searches

-Zillow does have a disclaimer that lets people know that pre-foreclosure homes may not actually be for sale, but this is a disclaimer that many users of the site don’t notice.
+Zillow does have a disclaimer that lets people know that pre-foreclosure homes may not be for sale, but this is a disclaimer that many site users overlook.
 A buyer finds a listing, and they contact their real estate agent, ready to buy the home they found.

 This is just one issue when it comes to listing accuracy with Zillow.
-Given the fact that Zillow collects their homes for sale information from third party sites, often the information provided is old.
+Given that Zillow collects their homes for sale information from third-party sites, the information provided is often old.

 More Accurate Search Options

-This is certainly evident from how much public dismay expressed from real estate agents on the “Zestimate of value” previously mentioned.
-You would think that after years of general dissatisfaction, this would have been eliminated.
+Stubbornness to change is undoubtedly evident from how much public dismay is expressed by real estate agents on the “Zestimate of value” previously mentioned.
+After years of general dissatisfaction, you would think that they would have eliminated the Zillow home value.

-Instead, Zillow continuously makes excuses stating things like it is just a starting point.
+Instead, Zillow continuously makes excuses, stating that it is just a starting point.
 What exactly does that mean?
 When someone wants to know the value of their home, they expect accuracy, not a number tens of thousands off the mark!

 Instead of using Zillow as a home search tool, buyers and sellers have better options, including finding a local real estate agent who can provide them direct access to the local multiple listing service (MLS).

-For example, here in Massachusetts, one of the popular search tools is MLS Property Finder.
-This gives consumers direct access to properties for sale that comes right from the MLS.
+For example, one of the popular search tools here in Massachusetts is MLS Property Finder.
+The website gives consumers direct access to properties for sale that comes right from the MLS.

 Feel free to sign up and see every home available for sale in Massachusetts!
-One of the additional benefits of MLS Property Finder is the ability to get notified the minute a home gets listed in a community and price point you are looking in.
+One of the additional benefits of MLS Property Finder is getting notified the minute a home gets listed in a community and the price point you are looking in.
 In a competitive real estate market, this is a fantastic tool.

 Another excellent option is using the National Association of Realtors site known as Realtor.com.
-This site has up to the minute information on all homes for sale that is entered in the MLS.
+This site has up-to-the-minute information on all homes for sale entered in the MLS.
 According to Realtor.com, the data on their website is updated every fifteen minutes.

-Zillow is a third-party aggregator, which means it pulls information from a variety of sources to populate its site.
-Zillow can be useful in certain circumstances, but it can also be misleading in others – particularly when it comes to the pre-foreclosure option.
+Zillow is a third-party aggregator, which means it pulls information from various sources to populate its site.
+Zillow can be helpful in certain circumstances, but it can also be misleading in others, particularly in the pre-foreclosure option.

-In the near future, there could be an even further disconnect between what is for sale and what is shown in Zillow.
-There are several significant real estate organizations and even entire MLS boards that have distanced themselves from Zillow.
-They have decided to separate themselves from Zillow and not share their data anymore.
-This means that homes they have listed for sale do not show up on the site.
+Soon, there could be an even further disconnect between what is for sale and what is shown in Zillow.
+Several significant real estate organizations and even entire MLS boards have distanced themselves from Zillow.

 My suggestion would be to use some other search tools.
 Once you have located a few homes you are interested in, you can always look at these homes on Zillow to get any information you feel Zillow offers over and above other sites.

 If you want more accurate search results for your area, you would be better off going through your Realtor’s MLS search.
-Your real estate agent wants you to find a home that is ideal for your needs, and more importantly, one that is actually for sale.
+Your real estate agent wants you to find an ideal home for your needs and, more importantly, one that is actually for sale.

 Avoid Being Fooled By Zillow Pre-Market Listings

-If the housing supply is low enough that you are not finding the home you want during your search, there are really only a few things you can do.
-First, you can let your real estate agent know what you are looking for, and ask that he or she keep an eye out.
+If the housing supply is low enough to not find the home you want during your search, there are really only a few things you can do.
+First, you can let your real estate agent know what you are looking for and ask that they keep an eye out.

 No one pays more attention to the changes in the housing market and new inventory than a Realtor.
 Second, you can perform your searches.
 Who knows, you may catch something that just came on the market.